-Method for determining overall risk The method used to determine the Sub-Fund's aggregate risk is the absolute VaR (Value at Risk) method.
-The expected level of leverage calculated as the sum of nominal amounts without netting or hedging, is 200% but may be higher under certain conditions.
-Higher leverage: it will generally result from specific market conditions (e.g. low/high volatility, low interest rates, central bank intervention) or from an increase in the number of positions, which may however offset portfolio risks, or from the use of options that are well out of the money.
+Investment Manager The Management Company has delegated the investment management of this Sub-Fund to White Creek Capital LLP.
+The method used to determine the Sub-Fund's aggregate risk is the absolute VaR (Value at Risk) method.
+The expected level of leverage calculated as the sum of nominal amounts without netting or hedging, is 500% but may be higher under certain conditions.
+Method for Higher leverage: it will generally result from specific market conditions (e.g. low/high volatility, low determining overall interest rates, central bank intervention) or from an increase in the number of positions, which may risk however offset portfolio risks, or from the use of options that are well out of the money.
 For example, new positions opened to counterbalance existing positions may increase the gross nominal value of outstanding contracts, creating high leverage bearing little correlation with the current risk of the portfolio.
 In each case, they are used in accordance with the portfolio's risk profile and investment objective.
-Investor profile This Sub-Fund is intended for private and institutional investors wishing to diversify their investments while benefiting from market opportunities through reactive asset management over a recommended investment period of more than 3 years.
+This Sub-Fund is intended for private and institutional investors wishing to diversify their investments while benefiting from market opportunities through active asset management over a recommended Investor profile investment period of more than 3 years.
 Units of this Sub-Fund have not been registered in accordance with the US Securities Act of 1933.
 They may therefore not be offered or sold, either directly or indirectly, on behalf of or for the benefit of a US person, as defined in "Regulation S".
-Historical performance The Sub-Fund past performance is available in the relevant KID(s).

-CHARACTERISTICS OF THE SHARES Class Currency ISIN Dividend policy Type of investors Minimum initial and subsequent subscription A EUR Acc EUR LU1317704051 Accumulation All None E EUR Acc EUR LU1317704135 Accumulation All None F EUR Acc EUR LU0992627298 Accumulation Authorised investors None F CHF Acc Hdg CHF hedged LU0992627371 Accumulation Authorised investors None F GBP Acc Hdg GBP hedged LU0992627454 Accumulation Authorised investors None F USD Acc Hdg USD hedged LU0992627538 Accumulation Authorised investors None
+CHARACTERISTICS OF THE SHARES Class Currency ISIN Dividend policy Type of investors Minimum initial and subsequent subscription A EUR Acc EUR LU1317704051 Accumulation All None E EUR Acc EUR LU1317704135 Accumulation All None F EUR Acc EUR LU0992627298 Accumulation Authorised investors None F CHF Acc Hdg CHF hedged LU0992627371 Accumulation Authorised investors None F GBP Acc Hdg GBP hedged LU0992627454 Accumulation Authorised investors None F USD Acc Hdg USD hedged LU0992627538 Accumulation Authorised investors None X EUR Acc EUR LU2914157503 Accumulation Authorised investors EUR 50,000,000 (initial subscription only)

 \ Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
-With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2 are issued at the initial price of the 200, shares in the are issued at the initial price of the 200.
-Net Asset Value (NAV) Valuation Day Calculated daily in CHF, EUR, GBP and USD on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
-Payment of subscriptions and redemptions The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
-The settlement date is delayed if one or more public holidays (according to the Euronext and French public holidays) are inserted in the settlement cycle.
-The list of these days is available upon request at the Transfer Agent.
+With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2.